 And for more Rocky Mountain inspiration, have a look at our Architect Visit: John Pawson in Telluride.
 Are you as enchanted by cozy winter bedrooms as we are?
 Don’t miss 10 Space-Saving Ski Cabin Bunks.

-N.B.: This post is an update; the original story ran on October 8, 2012, as part of our North by Northwest issue.
+N.B.: This post is an update; the original story ran on October 8, 2012.